 Read our review: Anantara Kihavah Villas, Maldives.Photographs © Anantara Hotels

-We love it for: Quirky designs and cutting-edge ideas that include a great number of activities: 24/7 spa, the underwater nightclub, an interactive hub of remote control helicopters and buggies, weekly movie nights, and more.
+We love it for: A range of fun activities include a 24/7 spa, an underwater nightclub, an interactive hub of remote control helicopters and buggies, weekly movie nights, and more.

-Read our review: Niyama, Maldives.Photographs (including the closing shot at the bottom of the article) © Per AQUUM
+Read our review: Niyama Private IslandsPhotographs (including the closing shot at the bottom of the article) © Niyama Private Islands

 & Looking to the future